 An Example of Proving a Negative With Likelihoods and the Evidence of Absence

-As eluded to above, one way to “prove” a negative with a high degree of certainty is to show enough evidence of absence.
+As alluded to above, one way to “prove” a negative with a high degree of certainty is to show enough evidence of absence.

 Consider the following argument: